'A Christmas Carol'

 Changes of gender for characters is permitted as is trimming lines and even whole scenes.
 While the show makes use of pre-recorded music for scene transitions and as dramatic underscoring, this is not a Broadway-style musical.
 However, it is possible to employ a choir to serve within scenes as the poor child carolers dispelled by Scrooge and as Marley's colleagues, the moaning phantoms.
 You can choose to insert carolers at Nephew Fred's parties, the Cratchit household and elsewhere.

-You can view/print the script, which is in the PDF format, via the free Adobe Acrobat reader program, which works for PCs and Macs. http://www.adobe.com/products/acrobat/readstep2_allversions.html
+You can view/print the sample radio script PDF with the free Adobe Acrobat Reader program, which works for PCs, Macs, and Android devices.

 Here's the cast listing from the 60 and 40 minute versions.
 The 30 minute version uses 3 less characters, but also cuts down on everyone's lines.
 Throughout the play, are never more than 5 characters in a scene, so a small cast can easily perform the entire show.
 However, you can employ anywhere from 8 to 28 actors.